lucasbesen/movie-chat-app/README.md

 ## :hammer: &nbsp; How to run the code

-First, you need to configure your `.env`.
-I put a default config on `.env.test`:
+First, you need to configure your `.env`:

 ```sh
 cp .env.test .env